Things to do in Yorkshire in May: Best May Yorkshire Events 2026

 Address: Peddler Market, 92 Burton Road, Neepsend, Sheffield S3 8BX

-Open Up Sheffield 2025 invites you to step inside the studios and workshops of talented artists and makers across the city.
-This much-loved event offers a rare chance to meet local creatives, see their work up close, and discover the processes behind their craft.
-Whether you’re an art collector, a curious visitor, or simply looking for something unique, you’ll find a wide range of disciplines on display, from painting and printmaking to ceramics, textiles, and jewellery.
+Open Up Sheffield invites you to step inside the studios and workshops of talented artists and makers across the city.
+This free event offers a rare chance to meet local creatives, see their work up close, and discover the processes behind their craft.
+You’ll find disciplines ranging from painting and printmaking to ceramics, textiles, and jewellery.

 Ticket Prices: Free